Anniepoo/whiteboard/README.md

 ## Status

-The chatserver itself is really simple.
+Minimally functional, pre alpha, at the moment this is mostly a way of poking at websockets.
 Tested with the server running on Linux using firefox and chromium as clients.
 Anne Ogborn confirmed it also works using Windows 7 as server and IE 11.0 as client.